dtr-org/unit-e/doc/developer-notes.md

 General unit-e
 ----------------------

-- New features should be exposed on RPC first, then can be made available in the GUI

-  - *Rationale*: RPC allows for better automatic testing.
-The test suite for the GUI is very limited

 - Make sure pull requests pass Travis CI before merging

   - *Rationale*: Makes sure that they pass thorough testing, and that the tester will keep passing